mshroyer/coursepointer/README.md

 Copy the FIT file to the device over USB, or import it into [Garmin Connect](https://connect.garmin.com/modern/) and then send it to your device from the Garmin mobile app.
-Then, when navigating the course your course points will appear in Up Ahead on compatible devices:
+Then, when navigating the course, your course points will appear in Up Ahead on compatible devices:

 ![Garmin Fenix Up Ahead screenshot](docs/img/gaia-rancho-wildcat-screenshot.png)